 Change Agents

 However, the CX team’s job doesn’t stop at analysis.
-To be effective change agents, they must also communicate their findings in a way that is compelling and actionable for stakeholders across the organization.
+To be effective change agents, they must also communicate their findings in a way that is compelling and actionable for stakeholders across the organisation.
 This means going beyond data dumps to craft narratives that build empathy for the customer and create urgency around addressing their needs.

 Importantly, the CX team also plays a hands-on role in implementing experience improvements.
 They may lead experience design projects, develop journey maps to identify process enhancements, or create tools like customer personas and feedback templates.
 By partnering closely with operational teams, CX experts help to translate insights into tangible changes that improve the customer experience at every touchpoint.